Bank of India (Uganda)

 Bank of India (Uganda) Limited (BOIUL), commonly referred to as Bank of India (Uganda), is a commercial bank in Uganda.
-The MD of this bank is Mr.Vikash Krishna.
+The MD of this bank is Mr.Srikant Ashok Wikhe.
 It is licensed by the Bank of Uganda, the national banking regulator.

 Overview

 Bank of India Uganda Limited opened in 2012 with an objective to become a key financial player for corporate, medium business and up-market retail customers and developmental banking for micro and small business, while providing cost effective services.
 It offers a wide range of products that include savings deposit, current account, fixed deposits, recurring deposit, personal loans, retail loans, SME loans, corporate loans, bill discounting, letters of credit and bank guarantees.

 As of December 2018 Bank of India (Uganda) had total assets of USh 204 billion, with customer deposits of USh 125.45 billion, and a loan book of Shs 127.34 billion.
 During the 12 months ended 31 December 2018, the bank recorded a profit of USh 4.1 billion after taxes.